Surviving Renaissance Recorders

 Direct blown (no cap), with key.

-Fontanelle look original, but bell rim has been almost entirely replaced.
+Fontanelle looks original, but bell rim has been almost entirely replaced.

 My own observations and measurements.